 From time to time, I like to write stuff.
 Lots of stuff.
 I’ve written and researched for companies small to large, in industries such as real estate, software consulting, on-line shops, economics, politics and law.
-While I prefer writing casual blogs or stories (face it – these are more fun!), I have experience crafting press releases, resumes, speeches and case studies that require a professional tone.
+While I prefer writing casual blogs or stories (face it – these are more fun!), I have experience crafting press releases, lessons, resumes, speeches and case studies that require a professional tone.

 The list below contains a few of my writing samples.

 (And you thought I only painted all day, eh?
 During the day, I write, too.
 At night, I am a vampire.)